cjgeyer/foo/README.md

 know what the arguments of this function mean?

 [Section 6.3](https://cloud.r-project.org/doc/manuals/r-release/R-exts.html#Random-numbers) and
-[Section 6.7.1](https://cloud.r-project.org/doc/manuals/r-release/R-exts.html#Distribution-functions) of the book *Writing R Extensions* are the authoritive documentation of the R API for random number generation and for the R "distribution functions" (like ```dnorm```, ```pnorm```, ```qnorm```, and ```rnorm``` except that "norm" can be replaced by something else,
+[Section 6.7.1](https://cloud.r-project.org/doc/manuals/r-release/R-exts.html#Distribution-functions) of the book *Writing R Extensions* are the authoritative documentation of the R API for random number generation and for the R "distribution functions" (like ```dnorm```, ```pnorm```, ```qnorm```, and ```rnorm``` except that "norm" can be replaced by something else,